algorandfoundation/xGov/Proposals/xgov-171.md

 ---

 ## Abstract
 BlockStalker.IO is a fully-functioning tool for subscribing to events on Algorand MainNet.
-Users can follow 50+ events across accounts, assets, and integrated applications and receive notifications when their events occur in real-time.
-From events as simple as Algo transfers to complex ones like Tinyman swaps between specific assets.
+Users can follow 50+ events across accounts, assets, and integrated applications and receive notifications when events occur in real-time.
+From events as simple as Algo transfers to complex ones like Tinyman swaps between specific assets, BlockStalker is the true MainNet activity tool people need.

 After our <a href="https://www.algorand.foundation/news/build-a-bull-hackathon-finalists-announced#consumer">3rd place finish in the Build-A-Bull Hackathon</a>, we utilized our $5k USDCa winnings to upgrade our back-end code to support recursive transaction-ripping capabilities and enable users to follow Application events across multiple keys (addresses or ids).
 This new functionality is a significant springboard into our future vision for our v1.0 release, which is the goal of this proposal.
 In v1.0, our team is targeting a broad set of UI/UX quality-of-life improvements as a follow-on to the v0.9 back-end upgrades.